gus-molinari/Freedom_Resources/README.md

 MySudo (9 phone numbers for 15$/month) You can use a different phone number for different use cases: spam, travel, SMS 2FA for online services, banking, friends, etc.

 Anonymous Phone purchases
+- Buy a flip phone from a big box store with burner sms with cash

+or

 - Buy an unlocked phone in person with cash
 - Buy a sim card in person with cash
 - Pay for a T-Mobile pay as you go plan in person with cash